ucsdlib/mapathon2024/README.md

 No experience or special skills are required.
 This is a **Bring Your Own Device** event.
 Bring your own laptops and chargers.

 Join us for the whole event or drop in as your schedule allows.
 Snacks and treats will be provided.
-Tell us you're coming by [**registering**](https://www.eventbrite.com/e/uc-gis-week-mapathon-at-uc-san-diego-tickets-745499026657?aff=oddtdtcreator) today!

 # Map-a-thon Toolkit #
 ## What to do before the Map-a-thon